kartotherian/kartotherian/README.md

 Additionally, the service allows `query=...` parameter to get the Wikidata IDs from the http://query.wikidata.org service.
 It calls the service to execute a query, extracts IDs, and matches them with the shapes in the OSM database.
 All other values are returned as topojson object properties.

+Optional truthy parameter `getgeojson=1` will force the result to be returned as geojson rather than topojson.